 Marketing VS Engagement

-What is the difference between the posters and trailers to thumbnails and preview clips?
+What is the difference between the posters and trailers to thumbnails and short clips?
 Posters and traditional trailers were originally created for marketing and with the focus on getting you to remember the brand for later engagement.
 Preview clips and thumbnails (scenes from the content) is created to get your attention and to get you to engage with the content directly.
 Youtube creators have become experts at this, creating great thumbnails to get viewers to engage with their content out of the millions of clips on Youtube.

 Netflix adapted to this new standard with the in-house edited preview clips.
 This has helped them increase the engagement of the viewers significantly and especially get the users attention.
 We can also notice that they don’t expose release year or description when you hover over the artwork.
 Instead, they start a preview clip and below the clip there are 3 descriptive keywords that are focused on describing the story and also the runtime is exposed, that’s it.